 |UCAS Course Code||0|

-This course forms part of a programme study which will be tailored individually to boost your employability and which will include Maths and English.
+This course forms part of a programme of study which will be tailored individually to boost your employability in the animal industry and which will include Maths and English as necessary.

 The course is made up of a number of different units, which cover:

-Units are assessed through the use of projects, assignments, practical work on the Nescot Animal Care Unit, with a range of companion, exotic and agricultural species, and exams.
+Units are delivered through the use of taught sessions, online packages, and practical work on the Nescot Animal Care Unit, with a range of companion, exotic, and farm livestock species.

 GCSE 3/4 grade profile in maths and English as well as GCSE Science grade 3.